New Student Registration Steps

 Student records are kept in a locked file.
 Student records are available for viewing by the parent/guardian upon request.
 Please contact Alpine Online and an appointment will be set for you to view the records.
 The records may be viewed in the presence of a school employee.

 Attendance and Truancy Policy

 Utah State Law governing Attendance and Truancy is Utah Code #53A-ss-103.
-Alpine Online requires 180 days attendance between August 1 and May 30th.
-The unusual format of student working from home allows a parent to work other than the traditional school days and times.
-Those days are to be documented on the K12 website to be counted toward the total.
+We also adhere to Alpine School District Attendance Policy/Procedures 5156.
+Alpine Online requires 180 days attendance between August 1 and the last day of school as noted on the Alpine School District calendar.
+Our school format allows for flexibility to work in the online curriculum outside of traditional school days.
+All "school days" are to be documented in K12/Connections attendance to be counted toward the total.
 Assigned advisors will monitor and help with reminders to complete this important entry.
+Failure to record attendance will result in consultation with the school administrator and district social worker in accordance with the district attendance policy.
 If your student is not going to be able to work on curriculum or mark attendance for an extended time, please notify your advisor so that your student will not be considered truant.